Dr. Jenalee Doom

 The research I conducted in grad school led me to pursue further training in the pathways by which early stress and nutrition interact to predict cardiovascular health and obesity in adulthood.
 I am currently pursuing my postdoctoral training with Dr. Betsy Lozoff, with funding from NICHD (F32HD088029) on interactions between stress, nutrition, and health.
 I also collaborate with Dr. Alison Miller and Dr. Julie Lumeng on studies of early stress, stress system functioning, childhood obesity, and health.

-The research I will conduct at the University of Denver will integrate the fields of developmental, social, and health psychology to understand how stress “gets under the skin” to affect mental and physical health and to develop interventions that short-circuit these mechanisms to improve public health.
+The research I conduct at the University of Denver integrates the fields of developmental, social, and health psychology to understand how stress “gets under the skin” to affect mental and physical health and to develop interventions that short-circuit these mechanisms to improve public health.